tylerlong/swagger-modeller/README.md

 ## notes

-In API Reference doc, "Collection of parameters" means following parameters in the table.
+1. In API Reference doc, "Collection of parameters" means following parameters in the table.
+1. In swagger spec, every `type: xxx`  could be replaced with `$ref: xxx`

 ## commands